cozy-labs/cozy-desktop/KNOWN_ISSUES.md

 * Changing only the case or encoding in a file or directory name, e.g. renaming *my stuff* to *MY STUFF*, won't be synchronized on other devices.
   [details](https://trello.com/c/Phc3lLEr)
+* When creating a folder with some platform-incompatible character in the name (e.g. `:`), then renaming to a valid name, only its subfolders will be synchronized on Windows & macOS, but not its files.

 **Issues** caused by lower-level bugs that will be **harder to fix or circumvent**: